 If you transfer the EPCRA Section 313 chemical in wastes to an off-site facility for distinct and multiple purposes, you must report those activities for each off-site location, along with the quantity of the reported EPCRA Section 313 chemical associated with each activity.
-For example, your facility transfers a total of 15,000 pounds of toluene to an offsite location that will use 5,000 pounds for the purposes of energy recovery, will enter 7,500 pounds into a recovery process, and will dispose of the remaining 2,500 pounds.
+For example, your facility transfers a total of 15,000 pounds of toluene to an off-site location that will use 5,000 pounds for the purposes of energy recovery, will enter 7,500 pounds into a recovery process, and will dispose of the remaining 2,500 pounds.
 These quantities and the associated activity codes must be reported separately in Section 6.2.
 (See Figure 6 for a hypothetical Section 6.2 completed for two off-site locations, one of which receives the transfer of 15,000 pounds of toluene as detailed.)
 If you have fewer than four total transfers in Section 6.2 Column A (see examples in Figure 6), an NA should be placed in Column A of the first unused row to indicate the termination of the sequence.
 If all four rows are used, there is no need to terminate the sequence.
 If there are more than four total transfers, re-enter the name of the off-site location, address, etc. in the next row (6.2.2) and then you should enter NA when the sequence has terminated if there are fewer than 8 (i.e. anytime there are fewer than 4 transfers listed in a Section 6.2 block, an NA should be used to terminate the sequence).

-If a reported EPCRA Section 313 chemical is sent to an off-site facility for sequential activities, you should report the final disposition of the toxic chemical.
+Do not double or multiple count amounts transferred off-site.
+For example, when a reported EPCRA Section 313 chemical is sent to an off-site facility for sequential activities, you should report the final disposition of the toxic chemical.